Rapid evaluation of the spectral signal detection threshold and Stieltjes transform: Preliminaries

 is well-defined, positive, and finite.
 Furthermore, as $k$ and $l$ grow, we suppose that the eigenvalue spectra of $\A$ and $\B$ have well-defined asymptotic distributions $\nu$ and $\unu$, respectively (in terms of weak convergence), with compact support.
 Under suitable conditions on $\A$ and $\B$, the sequence of measures $\mu_k$ will almost surely converge weakly to a compactly supported measure $\mu$, called the \emph{limiting spectral distribution (LSD)}.
 We also denote by $\umu$ the limiting spectral distribution of the eigenvalues of $\N^T \N$.

 We define the \emph{spectral signal detection threshold (SSDT)} as follows:

 This is the right endpoint of the LSD $\mu$'s support, or equivalently the asymptotic operator norm of the matrix $\N \N^T$.
-As we will explain in Section \ref{sec-dtransform}, in a signal-plus-noise model $\Y = \X + \N$ where $\X$ is a low-rank signal matrix, eigenvalues exceeding $\lambda^*$ are attributable to the signal $\X$, whereas eigenvalues below $\lambda^*$ are explainable by the noise alone.
+As we will explain in Section \ref{sec-dtransform}, in a signal-plus-noise model $\Y = \X + \N$ where $\X$ is a low-rank signal matrix, eigenvalues exceeding $\lambda^*$ are attributable to the signal $\X$.

 Next, we define the \emph{Stieltjes transform} of $\mu$:

 which has derivative equal to

 Similarly, the Stieltjes transform of $\umu$ is given by